TGClements/TwitchBot/README.md

 ## How to run the bot on a local machine

+- Create a new twitch account for your bot, if you don't have one already
 - Make sure to have node.js installed
 - Clone or download the git project
 - Create a file called: `.env` in the same folder where bot.js resides